 All applicants applying for federal student loans must complete a Free Application for Federal Student Aid (FAFSA).
 Campbell Law's federal school code is 002913.
 This form is available online at www.fafsa.gov.
 A new form must be completed and submitted each year.
 It is recommended that applicants complete the FAFSA as soon as possible after January 1.
 Please note that all law students are considered independent for FAFSA purposes, even if their parents still claim them as a dependent.

-Upon completion of the FAFSA, the Campbell Law School Financial Aid Office will mail a financial aid packet detailing the students' federal loan eligibility.
-The award letter will direct applicants to the Campbell University website in order to complete and return the Stafford and Graduate PLUS Loan Authorization Forms.
+Upon completion of the FAFSA, the Campbell Law School Financial Aid Office will email a financial aid packet detailing the students' federal loan eligibility.
+The award letter will be sent to your Campbell University email account and will direct applicants to the Campbell University website in order to complete and return the Stafford and Graduate PLUS Loan Authorization Forms.
 These forms notify the financial aid office how much of an applicant's loan eligibility he or she would like to accept.
 Loan authorization forms must be returned to the Financial Aid Office before any loans can be certified.

 Along with loan authorization forms, all applicants are required to complete loan entrance counseling and Master Promissory Notes (MPN).
 If an applicant is interested in a Stafford Loan, he or she must complete the Stafford MPN.
 Applicants who wish to accept a Graduate PLUS Loan must complete the Graduate PLUS application and Graduate PLUS MPN.
 Every student applying for a federal loan must also complete the online loan entrance counseling.
 All Stafford and Graduate PLUS loan requirements must be completed online at www.studentloans.gov.
 Campbell Law School is not able to certify any federal loan until all of the above requirements are completed by the student.

-If all the steps are met in a timely manner, an applicant's loan monies should arrive within the first two weeks of classes.
+If all the steps are met in a timely manner, an applicant's loan monies should arrive towards the end of August.
 When the funds arrive at the university, the Business Office will deduct tuition and fees first.
 If a student has excess funds after tuition and fees, he or she may request those funds as a financial aid refund.